-Keen to know if anything lay beneath the mounds, Edith spoke to a local historian at Woodbridge Flower Show in 1937.
-He got in touch with Ipswich Museum who recommended local archaeologist Basil Brown.
+Keen to know if anything lay beneath the mounds, Edith spoke to local historian, Mr Redstone at Woodbridge Flower Show in 1937.
+He got in touch with the Curator of Ipswich Museum, Mr Maynard, who recommended local archaeologist Basil Brown.

 Basil started work in June 1938.
 He was assisted by Sutton Hoo estate labourers, Ben Fuller and Tom Sawyer during the day and the under-gardener’s son, Leslie Buckle in the evening.
 They excavated three of the mounds - which he had called tumuli A, D and E - discovering the remains of a ship burial in one, but all three had otherwise been completely robbed of everything else.
 We now know that ship burial as Mound Two.